khoih-prog/Blynk_WM/README.md

 ---
 ---

-## HOWTO Install esp32-s2 core for ESP32-S2 (Saola, AI-Thinker ESP-12K) boards into Arduino IDE
+## HOWTO Install esp32 core for ESP32-S2 (Saola, AI-Thinker ESP-12K) and ESP32-C3 boards into Arduino IDE

 These are instructions demonstrating the steps to install esp32-s2 core on Ubuntu machines.
 For Windows or other OS'es, just follow the the similar principles and steps.